-At its very core, every casino promotion is a marketing strategy.
+At its very core, every online slots for money promotion is a marketing strategy.
 Of course, there’s nothing wrong with it – it’s only fair.

 But what do you, as an online gambler or enthusiast, need to know about these purported ‘no deposit promotions’?

 Not Every ‘no deposit’ promotion is a scam!

 It’s good to be skeptical.
 However, it must be understood that not every online casino that offers ‘no deposit’ promotional credits is out there to scam online gamblers – far from it.